llimllib/advent2024/docs/01-utilities.md

 For a given day, run `munge` on the input file for that day.
 The files array is due to [a restriction](https://observablehq.com/framework/files) in observable framework that files must be statically defined, so it can figure out what to import.

+Unfortunately, it seems like I'll need to uncomment each day as I go; annoying but oh well.

 ```js echo
 async function inputDay(dayN) {
   // in observable, files must be explicit strings.
 So let's allocate a list of